 Perhaps the most impressive case is that of some coastal towns, most notably on the islands of Hydra and Tinos, where the men carrying the Epitaphios reach the beach and march right into the sea, until they are at least waist-deep in water, where they may remain for several minutes, often holding the platform high to protect it.
 During this time, prayers are said for the welfare and safe return of the many seafarers coming from those communities.

-Watch forage from the Epitaphios procession in Kaminia, Hydra
+Watch footage from the Epitaphios procession in Kaminia, Hydra

 Read aldo via Greek news Agenda: Orthodox Easter in Greece: A Celebration of Spirit, Traditions and Nature